-Panning for Gold and Penguin Plunge are open with limited numbers.
+Panning for Gold, Penguin Plunge and Vertical Limit are open with limited numbers.
 A small additional charge is made for these optional activities which are open most weekends and East Sussex school holidays, weather permitting.
-Vertical Limit, Dino Dig and the Hello Kitty Parlour offering face painting and temporary tattoos will remain closed.
+Dino Dig and the Hello Kitty Parlour offering face painting and temporary tattoos remains closed.

 Will you still have Keeper Talks?